Data Scientist

 • Experience working in fast‑paced environments where priorities shift quickly.

 If you are passionate about health care, commercial problem solving and want to make a meaningful impact in the care sector, we would love to hear from you.
-Apply now to join Staffscanner and help us continue to revolutionize care staffing!
+Apply now to join Staffscanner and help us continue to revolutionise care staffing!

 At Staffscanner, diversity, equity, and inclusion are core to our mission.
 We create an environment where diverse perspectives are celebrated, and everyone is empowered to excel.
 We ensure equitable processes and welcome applicants of all backgrounds, valuing ethnicity, religion, sexual orientation, gender identity, family status, national origin, veteran status, neurodiversity, and disability.
 Our commitment to these principles drives our success and innovation in the care industry.